-You might think Veterinarian and Marine Biologist are your only options.
+You might think Veterinarian and Marine Biologist are your only options for careers working with animals.
 Nope!
 There are tons of career paths—for all levels of education—that let you devote your life to the care and keeping of our furry, fuzzy (and sometimes scaly) friends.

 Work with domestic animals as a Pet Adoption Counselor or Veterinary Tech.
 Prepare dogs to help people with disabilities as a Guide Dog Trainer.
 Or walk on the wild side to protect animals’ health as a Wildlife Rehabilitator.
 And this is only a tiny glimpse of the wide world of animal jobs!